BlocD8 - DCC Block Detector Application Information

 Sensitivity Issues:

-There are several reasons why the BlocD8 may indicate a block is occupied when in fact there is no engine or rolling stock in the block.
-If there is a LED or some kind of indicator that is powered from the track, this could cause the BlocD8 to show occupied.
 High humidity conditions can cause a problem.
 Perhaps the ballast is damp for some reason.
 Water can act like a resistor between the rails.
 There can be enough distributed capacitance in the DCC wires to cause a small amount of current to flow and thus causing a false indication.
 To keep the capacitance to a minimum, keep the the block feed wire or any of the block track feeder wires from running right next to other wires for long distances.
 Do not twist the block feed wire with another wire.

-Recommendations and limits:
+Sensitivity Recommendations and limits:

 The maximum recommended number of feed wire passes though the sensor is three (3).
 The maximum sensor current is 3 amps.
 This means the maximum current in the block that the sensor is detecting (not short circuit current).
 The circuit breaker trip point recommendation is less than 5 amps and as close to 3 amps as possible for blocks where the BlocD8 is detecting.
 Less than 3 amps is certainly OK but may cause issues with sound equipped locomotives.
 In general this is good practice for HO scale to protect engines and other rolling stock that could cause a short.